Predicting with Confidence on Unseen Distributions: Introduction

 \section{Introduction}

 Even under the best of conditions, machine learning models are still susceptible to large variations in performance whenever the test data does not come from the same distribution as the training data.
 For instance, recent dataset replication studies have shown that despite concerted efforts to closely mirror the data generating process of the training set, model accuracy still changed substantially on the new test sets \cite{recht2019imagenet, yadav2019cold, miller2020effect}.
 Machine learning models deployed in real-world environments invariably encounter different data distributions.
 Hence reliable estimates of how well a model will perform on a new test set are critical.
 For instance, if a practitioner wants to use an X-ray classifier on data from a new hospital, they require a good estimate of their classifier’s performance on this previously unseen distribution to have confidence in the results.
+In some settings it maybe prohibitively costly to acquire new labeled data each time a model encounters a distribution shift.
 In order to mitigate the consequences of unexpected performance changes, we explore how to best predict changes in a model’s accuracy when we only have access to unlabeled data.
-In some settings it maybe prohibitively costly to acquire new labeled data each time a model encounters a distribution shift.
-Instead of instance-level calibration, we focus on predicting the accuracy on an entire test set so we can incorporate and compare to techniques from both predictive uncertainty and the domain adaptation literature.

-Domain adaptation techniques frequently employ distributional difference measures such as discriminative discrepancy \cite{cortes2019adaptation}, domain confusion \cite{tzeng2014deep,ganin2016domain, tzeng2017adversarial}, and Wasserstein distance \cite{courty2017joint, lee2019sliced} as optimization objectives to improve model performance under distribution shift.
-However, previous work on predictive uncertainty has often lacked a mechanism for incorporating such measures of distribution shift.
-Here we explore how informative these distributional distances are for predicting a model’s performance on a previously unseen test set.

-We quantify the magnitude of shift between training and target distributions with distributional distances such as Wasserstein distance or discriminative accuracy.
-Using the distribution shifts represented in a calibration set, we estimate the relationship between the distributional distance and the accuracy of the model on a specific distribution shift.
-In order to assess whether this approach generalizes across distribution shifts, we evaluate it on previously unseen distribution shifts which differ in magnitude and in the nature of the shift.